robinkiplangat/RobinKiplangat/README.md

 **robinkiplangat/RobinKiplangat/** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 Leading [fourbic](https://github.com/fourbic) on driving efforts on digitisation and provision for customised data product services.

-🤔 Looking for collaborations on Technology and Society projects .
+🤔 Looking for collaborations on Data, Technology and civic projects .

  📫 Reach on [Twitter](https://twitter.com/RobinKiplangat)